eldanielsantos-git/dev-wis-legal/scripts/README.md

-# Tier System Deployment Scripts
+# Deployment & Testing Scripts

-This directory contains the deployment and rollout scripts for the tier-aware processing system.
+This directory contains deployment, rollout, and testing scripts for the system.

 ## 📋 Scripts Overview